ashwinreddy/blog/_notes/Public/People/Descartes.md

 ---
-title: "Descartes"
+title: "descartes"
 feed: hide
 ---

-Descartes was a French philosopher and mathematician.
-In England, he was received as something of a successor to [[Bacon]].
-He's not technically a part of [[Skepticism]] but he has influences of its thought.
+descartes was a french philosopher and mathematician. he's not technically a part of [[skepticism]] but he has influences of its thought.